 The Human Condition: Economic Factors and Theological Perspectives (REL-319)

 Exploration of the interfaces between theological claims and economic policies.
 The focus will be on the impact of theology upon societal values and of societal values upon economic institutions.
 Of special concern will be the ways in which outmoded societal values are sustained in the form of economic institutions which may oppress a minority or even a majority in a society.
 The context of the study will include both the Third World and the United States.

 Women and Social Ethics: In the Global Context (REL-327)

 "The personal is internationally political!"
 Whether we are aware or not, we live in the globalized world and our actions here and now affect the lives of millions of people whom we may never meet face to face.
 Through the religious concept of "interdependence" with the secular understanding of "women's rights as human rights," this course will analyze and explore globalized issues of poverty, war, sex-trafficking, migration, reproductive rights, and religious conflict as well as ethically consider how diverse social groups are interconnected to each other beyond national and religious boundaries; and how we study, analyze, and practice transnational feminist activism for all humanity.
-Cross-listed with WMST 327.
+Cross-listed with WGST 327.

 Individualism in U.S. Society (REL-331)

 This is a course in the analysis and critique of individualism.
 It will "deconstruct" its basic assumptions in both theory and practice, as well as "construct" alternative social models that may be more fulfilling for both individuals and our society.